joshfrench/rakismet/README.md

 This will contain the last response from the Akismet server.
-In the case of `spam?` it should be `true` or `false.` For `spam!` and `ham!` it should be `Feedback received.` If Akismet returned an error instead (e.g. if you left out some required information) this will contain the error message.
+In the case of `spam?` it should be `true` or `false.` For `spam!` and `ham!` it should be `Thanks for making the web a better place.` If Akismet returned an error instead (e.g. if you left out some required information) this will contain the error message.

 FAQ